fetchai/fetchd/RELEASING.md

 ### Determine version number

-Ensure you're on master and up to date with the remote, then git desccribe should returns the latest tag:
+Ensure you're on master and up to date with the remote, then git describe should returns the latest tag:

 ```bash
 $ git checkout master